 Not only is Machine of Death one of the most entertaining books I’ve read but I also wholeheartedly respect and wish to support the creators.
 This is a rare book written by rare people and I urge you to go out and get a copy.
 This book deserves to be read and with any luck word of mouth will one day turn it into a modern classic.
 If you do have the cash to spare then I hope you support the creators by buying a copy, it’s worth every penny.
 This is a book unlike anything I’ve read before and I hope you check it out.

-A follow up book called This Is How You Die has also been released so expect a review of that in the near future.
+A follow up book called This Is How You Die has also been released.